Regal horned lizard: Behavior

-Adult regal horned lizards are active year round; however, they are most active from April to September during the hours of 6:00 and 9:00 a.m.
+Adult regal horned lizards are active year round; however, they are most active from April to September during the hours of 6:00 to 9:00 a.m.
 During winter, their activity is usually restricted to unseasonably warm days.
 They may hibernate late September through October.
 They tend to be sedentary creatures which is reflected in their morphology (often displaying matching color patterns to their environment as camouflage).
 This is also reflected in their limited home range.
 The regal horned lizard will often bask in the sun with only its head poking out of the sand in order to heat blood located within a chamber inside the head.
 When the blood is warm enough, the lizard opens a valve in its neck and circulates the blood around the body.
 It derives shelter and builds nests through digging holes in the ground.
 They seem to be very protective of these nests as one study observed a female placing herself between the hole and the researcher.
 Typically they remain still above ground until temperatures reach above 52.2 C. Regal horned lizards generally stay in an open habitat with access to burrows to avoid predators and high temperatures.
 Though they have spikes all around their body, their main defense when coming in contact with predators is the ability to squirt blood from their eyes.
 When they are threatened or captured, they may exhibit this blood squirting behavior.
 This blood may have a taste used to deter predators.
 They typically only resort to this if camouflage and intimidation do not work.
 When it squirts out blood, it aims for the predator's mouth and eyes.
 This stream can range up to 4 ft and may be repeated several times.
 The stream comes out through its lower eyelids' pores.
 Some other defensive behaviors include gulping air and poking with the horns.